kontainapp/km-releases/README.md

 machine         = kontain_VM
 ```

-### _What about the static .km files?_
+#### Using pre-built unikernels for interpreted languages

-#### Using pre-build unikernels for interpreted languages
+Python/Node/Java example above use pre-built unikernels.

-Kontain supports a set of pre-built language systems, as containers you can use in FROM dockerfiles statement, or passing scripts dirs as volumes.
+You can use them in your own containers, by addint to *FROM* dockerfiles statement, or by passing scripts directories as volumes.

 The images are available on dockerhub as `kontainapp/runenv-<language>-version` e.g. `kontainapp/runenv-python-3.7`.
 Kontain provides the following pre-built languages: